 Flooding

-Extreme weather
+High Wind Hazards

-Emergency preparedness
+Climate Change and Extreme Weather

-Human-caused and other hazards
+Emergency Evacuation

 The Safety Element establishes and supports the implementation of mitigation strategies to reduce potential safety risks in the community.

 Fire HAZARDS

 The City relies on the California Fire Code and Riverside County Ordinance 787, including guidance on fire prevention, safety, and evacuation.
 As noted in Figure 9.1, both fire stations in the City are located in Downtown Beaumont.
 Recent increases in residential development on the west end of town have raised concerns regarding the Fire Department’s ability to meet acceptable response times and community needs.